Jagadeesh-Kumar-Initial-Is-S/support-desk-main-s-backend/README.md

 # Advertisement

 Submitted and coded by Jagadeesh Kumar .
-S, you may send mail to my email address which is jagadeesh_2k17@proton.me, you may contribute some money to my Indian Unified Payment Interface (UPI) which is jagadeesh-kumar@ybl .
+S, you may send mail to my email address which is jagadeesh_2k17@proton.me and you may contribute some money to my Indian Unified Payment Interface (UPI) which is jagadeesh-kumar@ybl .

 <hr/>